Skip to content

 Where we're located

-There are teams of educational psychologists working across Derbyshire based in Chesterfield, Buxton and Denby.
-The principal and deputy principal educational psychologists are based at Derbyshire County Council's County Hall.
+We have team bases in Chesterfield, Buxton, and Denby.
+The principal and deputy principal educational psychologists are based at County Hall in Matlock.

 Contact us